-On our trip through Korea we encountered bulgogi everywhere.
-Fire meat, as Bulgogi is translated, is a classic of Korean cuisine.
-You can make bulgogi with beef or pork.
-Ribeye, entrecôte or prime rib are usually used.
-The meat is cut into wafer-thin slices, marinated in a mixture of soy sauce, sesame oil, garlic and other ingredients and then grilled on a grill over red-hot charcoal.
-Alternatively, you can of course also use a wok or an iron pan.
+On our trip through Korea, we encountered bulgogi everywhere.
+Fire meat, as bulgogi translates, is a classic of Korean cuisine.
+Bulgogi can be made with beef or pork.
+Ribeye, entrecôte, or prime rib are usually used.
+The meat is cut into wafer-thin slices, marinated in a mixture of soy sauce, sesame oil, garlic, and other ingredients, and then grilled on a grill over glowing hot charcoal.
+Alternatively, you can, of course, also use a wok or an iron skillet.
 Bulgogi is served with ssamjang, a spicy chili-soybean sauce, and green lettuce leaves.

 - 0.25 unripe pear